Parse wavelengths from the .wvl file (tab-separated, \r line endings, col 1 = nm)

 plt.show()

-This map shows where a 12-component PCA model fits poorly.
+This map comes from a simple round trip: project each pixel into the first 12 principal components, reconstruct it back into 210 bands, and measure how much changed.
 Bright areas are pixels whose spectra are unusual or hard to summarize with just 12 components.

 In practice, those bright spots often correspond to rare materials, shadows, standing water, vehicles, or strongly mixed pixels.
 That makes the error map a simple but useful anomaly detector.